 Today, most organizations are using multiple clouds in addition to their on-premises data centers.
 In addition, we are seeing exponential growth in data through innovations such as the Internet of Things and artificial intelligence.
 And the workforce is changing right before our eyes, becoming more mobile and global at the same time.

-The key is to take a less-is-more approach.
+The key to simplify cybersecurity is to take a less-is-more approach.
 By doing so, we have the opportunity to be smarter and more agile in doing the best job possible to protect our organizations, customers, employees and partners.

 Mario Chiock, a Schlumberger Fellow, served as CISO at Schlumberger, where he was responsible for developing the company’s worldwide cybersecurity strategy.
 He is widely recognized for his leadership and management in all aspects of cybersecurity.
 Chiock serves on the advisory boards of Palo Alto Networks, Onapsis, and Qualys.